iniquitybbs/iniquity/README.md

     iniquity init

-Next, install the "iqbasemods" package to help get things going...
+Next, install the "core-modules" package to help get things going...

-    iqmod install iqbasemods
+    iqmod install core-modules

-Now start Iniquity!
+Now start your new Iniquity BBS!

     iniquity

-You can connect to your BBS over Telnet...
+You can connect to your Iniquity BBS over Telnet...

     telnet localhost 3023